 Young Adult Fiction

-Shelved alphabetically by author in their own section, these books sport a YA label and are suitable for grade 6 and up.
+Shelved alphabetically by author in the Ellis Family Teen Room, these books sport a "Teen" label and are suitable for grade 6 and up.
 Complexity of style and maturity level of content can vary widely in YA literature, so do not hesitate to consult with a librarian if you have any concerns about finding material appropriate for your child.

 Old classics and new favorites, shelved alphabetically by the author’s last name.
 Special collections for the youngest children include board books, pop-up books and toddler books, which are labeled with a yellow dot and shelved in separate locations.